 Needless to say, don’t you think that they’re such Mr. Know-It-All?

 We, ourselves as PowerPoint design experts paradoxically either.
-We tried to make coverage of what becomes trending every-single-year, here and here are the facts in case you don’t believe it.
+We tried to make coverage of what becomes trending every-single-year.
 And now you probably think that we will share about 2020 Presentation Design Trends.
 Yep, that’s true.
 Up until now, we can’t get out of that pettiness.
 We tried to foresee, acted to be innovative, and that actually is overwhelming.